-- Development of technologically appropriate classroom space to meet changing educational needs, including the construction of the Career Technology Center and the renovation and new addition to the East and West Technology Buildings. - Updating of existing classrooms and instructional laboratories to provide a model space for traditional learning, distance learning and conferencing, in a computer intensive environment. - A plan to address deferred maintenance issues throughout all campus facilities, continuing College efforts to properly maintain building systems in order to reverse or avoid deterioration. - Reconfiguration of existing buildings to accommodate growth and simplify student interaction with College departments.
+- Development of technologically appropriate classroom space to meet changing educational needs, including the construction of the Career Technology Center, the renovation and new addition to the East and West Technology Buildings (renames Founders Hall), and renovation to the Life Sciences Building. - Updating of existing classrooms and instructional laboratories to provide a model space for traditional learning, distance learning and conferencing, in a computer intensive environment. - A plan to address deferred maintenance issues throughout all campus facilities, continuing College efforts to properly maintain building systems in order to reverse or avoid deterioration. - Reconfiguration of existing buildings to accommodate growth and simplify student interaction with College departments.